-- Swan: All right.
-Then, I'll send my team to Blue Village to arrange details with you. - 22.
-Subsequent to the meeting that took place on March 1, 2011, Red sent a five-member team including Swan and Hawk to Blue Village.
-After a tour of the Village, Swan and Hawk (Red) met with Sapphire and Ruby (Blue) to discuss details. - Swan: Thank you for the tour of Blue Village.
+Swan: All right.
+Then, I'll send my team to Blue Village to arrange details with you.

+22. Subsequent to the meeting that took place on March 1, 2011, Red sent a five-member team including Swan and Hawk to Blue Village.
+After a tour of the Village, Swan and Hawk (Red) met with Sapphire and Ruby (Blue) to discuss details.

+Swan:

+Thank you for the tour of Blue Village.
 We asked questions to your staff along the way.
 What an amazing place you have here.
 I hope you will make the best use out of our products throughout Blue Village.
-I believe our $\alpha$ -4 and $\beta$ -4 series are ready for use at all locations without any change except at the swimming pool.
+I believe our α -4 and β -4 series are ready for use at all locations without any change except at the swimming pool.

+Ruby:

-Ruby: Is there any problem in using your products at the swimming pool?
+Is there any problem in using your products at the swimming pool?

+Swan:

-Swan: For swimming pools, you need cameras and sensors specifically designed and waterproofed for underwater motion capture for optimal results, and we are not quite satisfied with our technology in these areas.
+For swimming pools, you need cameras and sensors specifically designed and waterproofed for underwater motion capture for optimal results, and we are not quite satisfied with our technology in these areas.
 If you are looking for the world's most advanced technology, Yellow Corp. is the best in trade.
 Yellow is based in Negoland and we worked with Yellow for a training center project in Negoland.
-We fitted our $\alpha$ -3 and $\beta$ -3 models with Yellow's waterproof rubber, underwater cameras and sensors for the project, and the combination has worked extremely well.
-I think our $\alpha$ -4 and $\beta$ -4 series will work just fine in combination with Yellow's products.
+We fitted our α -3 and β -3 models with Yellow's waterproof rubber, underwater cameras and sensors for the project, and the combination has worked extremely well.
+I think our α -4 and β -4 series will work just fine in combination with Yellow's products.
 Yellow has a staff of about 30 and isn't a large company by any measure, but it has excellent technology.
 Its president is a friend of our president from their college days.
 We have worked with Yellow on many occasions, and they are hard-working people and reliable.

-- Sapphire: I see.
+Sapphire: I see.
 We would like to have the system installed for our swimming pool too, but we don't know anybody at Yellow.
-I am wondering if you could introduce us to Yellow. - Hawk: Of course. - Sapphire: We would like to put the equipment into service on a full-fledged basis by January 2012.
-If this request is acceptable to you, I think we are ready to sign a contract. - Swan: We are glad to hear that. - Ruby: You told us frequent improvements will be made.
-I hope we don't have to buy the entire products again every time you introduce a new improvement. - Swan: Not every time.
+I am wondering if you could introduce us to Yellow.

+Hawk: Of course.

+Sapphire: We would like to put the equipment into service on a full-fledged basis by January 2012.
+If this request is acceptable to you, I think we are ready to sign a contract.

+Swan: We are glad to hear that.

+Ruby: You told us frequent improvements will be made.
+I hope we don't have to buy the entire products again every time you introduce a new improvement.

+Swan: Not every time.
 Some improvements are major improvements requiring significant changes to the specifications of the equipment, but many improvements only involve improvements on select parts or select sensor replacements or program updates.
-When we upgraded from the $\alpha$ 2 series to the $\alpha$ -3 series, some major changes were made.
+When we upgraded from the α -2 series to the α -3 series, some major changes were made, including the basic design changes and significant changes to the specifications of the equipment that resulted in the major improvements in the product performances.
 But having done that, we plan to improve the products' performance through a series of minor changes for the time being, like improving select parts here and there and programs, rather than massive changes affecting the equipment.
 The equipment may be used for at least 10 years.